Our Lady Star of the Sea Church, Lowestoft: Construction

 Construction of the church began in August 1900 when the foundation stone was laid.
-The architects were from the local area, George Baines and F. W. Richards.
-They designed the church to be in the Arts and Crafts style.
+The architects were from the local area: George Baines and F. W. Richards.
+They designed the church in the Arts and Crafts style.
 George Baines was born in 1852 and started work in Great Yarmouth.
-Although, most of the churches he designed were for the Baptists, he also designed churches for the denominations.
-F. W. Richards had his practice on Stanley Street, Lowestoft and also designed the Primitive Methodist Chapel in Oulton Broad, Suffolk.
+Although most of the churches he designed were for the Baptists, he also designed churches for other denominations.
+F. W. Richards had his practice on Stanley Street, Lowestoft, and also designed the Primitive Methodist Chapel in Oulton Broad, Suffolk.
 On 5 June 1902, the church was opened and it hosted its first Mass.

 Developments

 On 13 March 1976 the Diocese of Northampton split into two dioceses, continuing in the west as Northampton and in the east as a new Diocese of East Anglia with Lowestoft still the easternmost parish in the land.

 In 2017, the church received £25,400 from the Heritage Lottery Fund, this was to help repair the exterior of the church building.